A Foodcentric Life

 Published: Feb 22, 2016 · Modified: Sep 11, 2022 by Sally Cameron · This post may contain affiliate links · 11 Comments

-Chicken breasts on a platter with gravy boat.
+Braised chicken breasts on a platter with gravy boat of cashew sauce.

 Braised Chicken with gravy in a wide shallow pan.